kaedroho/rusticsearch/README.md

 ## Running it

 Rusticsearch can be compiled with the latest stable version of Rust (it may work with older versions as well).
-This can either be [downloaded from the Rust website](https://www.rust-lang.org/en-US/downloads.html) or you could use [rustup](https://github.com/rust-lang-nursery/rustup.rs) (beta).
+This can either be [downloaded from the Rust website](https://www.rust-lang.org/en-US/downloads.html) or you could use [rustup](https://github.com/rust-lang-nursery/rustup.rs).

 Once Rust is installed, clone the repo and run ``cargo run``: